Park Events Guide

 Fees: Events should be non-profit, although fees are permitted to cover expenses.
 There are no fees associated with the use of the park for the event.

-Event Promotion: All approved events will be promoted in the Parks Guide and on the NS provincial parks website if event application is received by February 17, 2017.
-In May 2017, Event Leaders will receive copies of the guide as well as any event posters that have been requested.
+Event Promotion: All approved events from May 2018 to March 2019 will be promoted in both the Parks Guide and on the NS Provincial Parks website if event application is received by February 16, 2018.
+April 2018 events will be posted on the NS Provincial Parks website only.
+In May 2018, Event Leaders will receive copies of the guide as well as any event posters that have been requested.

 Event Cancellations: Please contact Pam Grace at email@example.com if an event is cancelled or re-scheduled.
-This will be communicated to the public through our website http://www.novascotiaparks.ca/misc/park_events.asp.
-You may also phone (902) 893-5371 or contact the main office (902) 662-3030.
+This will be communicated to the public through this website parks.novascotia.ca/events You may also phone (902) 893-5371 or contact the main office (902) 662-3030.
 Please be advised that there will be no one available to take your call during the week-end.